-A Company Action Plan and performance targets were developed and monitored throughout the year.
+A Company Operational Plan and performance targets were developed and monitored throughout the year.
 These included:

-- ensuring compliance with the General Conditions of Recognition issued by Ofqual and Qualification Wales; - ensuring compliance with the licensing criteria for the Quality Assurance Agency for Higher education (QAA); - the development and promotion of Open College Network West Midlands Qualifications; - providing information, training and support for all Open College Network West Midlands recognised centres; - ensuring that all members, partners, stakeholders and agencies and customers were aware of the distinctive mission, vision and values of the organisation.
+- ensuring compliance with the General Conditions of Recognition issued by Ofqual and Qualification Wales: - ensuring compliance with the licensing criteria for the Quality Assurance Agency for Higher education (QAA): - the development and promotion of Open College Network West Midlands Qualifications and providing information, training and support for all Open College Network West Midlands recognised centres; - ensuring that all members, partners, stakeholders, agencies and customers were aware of the distinctive mission, vision and values of the organisation; - supporting Centres through the pandemic and the extraordinary regulatory arrangements put in place to maintain education and training; - supporting the staff team through a continuation of remote working.